 A decision has been made to buy a greenhouse.
 Now what is the next step?
 The first consideration should be the location that you have for the greenhouse.
 Are you in a home you intend to stay in for quite some time?
-If so, you would probably be more interested in polycarbonate greenhouses that will typically stay in the original location they are placed.
+If so, you would probably be more interested in a polycarbonate greenhouse or some type of hobby greenhouse that will typically stay in the original location that it is placed.
 They are usually fastened to the ground through use of ground anchors or a more permanent foundation.
 These are also used more typically year round by the owners.
 They will usually have electricity and water, possibly natural gas or propane run to them.
 The electricity is used for your lights and ventilation system.
 The water is of course for ease of watering your plants.
 The propane or natural gas may be used to run the heaters.

 Features of Portable Greenhouses